 With this vision, we could be dealing with a case that offers an alternative to the discussion of whether we should apply the principle of peace as a measure of the interest of justice or of the victim’s justice even if this is against peace.
 Applying the principle of positive complementarity, the Prosecutor accepts the States’ margin of appreciation and assumes a detailed tracking strategy on the fulfillment of the State’s commitments.

 As expressed in the Prosecutor’s press release, it is still early to assess whether the model fulfills its promises, but if it does, it would be a good indication of a possible path to be explored.

-*Nelson Camilo Sanchez Leon is a researcher at the Center for the Study of Law, Justice and Society (Dejusticia).
+*Nelson Camilo Sanchez Leon is a researcher at the Center for Law, Justice and Society (Dejusticia).